alphagov/govuk-design-system-backlog/docs/WORKING_GROUP.md

 It’s the job of the working group to review new proposals and contributions against the [Design System criteria](https://github.com/alphagov/govuk-design-system-backlog/blob/master/docs/CRITERIA.md).

 Members of the working group will meet once a month to review outstanding contributions.
-The GOV.UK Design System team will send a list of the contributions to the working group one week before each meeting, to allow them to look at them in advance, if they want to.
+The GOV.UK Design System team will send a list of the contributions to the working group one week before each meeting, to allow them to look at them in advance.

 A member of the GOV.UK Design System team will facilitate the meeting and record  the outcome for each proposal and contribution in a decision log.
 They will also record details of any recommendations which need to be fed back to the contributor.